mjdamgaard/UP-Web-Project/README.md

-## A potential hub for all ratings on the web
+## A potential hub for all ratings on the web!

 With its semantic system and its open-source nature, openSDB hopes to create what can become a hub of all ratings on the web.
 And in order to better achieve